 I can’t be the only one on TikTok who sees all these great smoothies made.
 You want to make one but then realize you don’t have a blender.
 A blender is great for blending ingredients for certain recipes, such as soups and sauces.

 Kitchenaid Hand Blender

 Need something to blend your tomato sauce?
 Or need to blend a quick smoothie without all the hassle?
 Get a hand blender!
-The Kitchenaid hand blender is another alternative if you are limit on counter space/storage.
+The Kitchenaid hand blender is another alternative if you are limited on counter space/storage.

-Don’t have the counter space for a kitchenaid mixer?
+Don’t have the counter space for a KitchenAid mixer?
 Get the hand mixer as an alternative.
 You can use this to help mash potatoes, mix pancake batter and so much more!